 - organizational oversight

 GSA evaluates offers in the order in which they are received.
-Because of high interest and a significant increase in new offers, it may take up to 12 months prior to an offer being evaluated by a GSA Contract Specialist.
+Because of high interest and a significant increase in new offers, it may take up to 12 months before an offer is evaluated by a GSA Contract Specialist.

-Once evaluated, it may take an addition 3-12 months for an award, based on completeness of the proposal, negotiation requirements, price reasonableness, and staffing factors.
+Once evaluated, it may take an additional 3-12 months for an award, based on the completeness of the proposal, negotiation requirements, price reasonableness, and staffing factors.